fenago/ml-scikit-keras-tensorflow/labs/preface.md

 Using Code Examples
 ===================

-This book is here to help you get your job done.
-In general, if example code is offered with this book, you may use it in your programs and documentation.
+This course is here to help you get your job done.
+In general, if example code is offered with this course, you may use it in your programs and documentation.
 You do not need to contact us for permission unless you're reproducing a significant portion of the code.
-For example, writing a program that uses several chunks of code from this book does not require permission.
+For example, writing a program that uses several chunks of code from this course does not require permission.
 Selling or distributing a CD-ROM of examples from O'Reilly books does require permission.
-Answering a question by citing this book and quoting example code does not require permission.
+Answering a question by citing this course and quoting example code does not require permission.
-Incorporating a significant amount of example code from this book into your product's documentation does require permission.
+Incorporating a significant amount of example code from this course into your product's documentation does require permission.

 We appreciate, but do not require, attribution.
 An attribution usually